 FL proposal: Based on the company inputs, the following is proposed.

 For the optional two stream evaluation of I-frame and P-frame for DL video stream, parameters in the following table are used.
-For companies who are evaluating this option, the following scenarios recommended as a common baseline (so as to have more results in the same scenario) and other scenarios can be further evaluated, up to company: AR/VR, 30Mbps (aggregated data rate), Dense Urban for FR1 and InH for FR2.
+For companies who are evaluating this option, the following is recommended (so as to have more results in the same scenario)

+Common baseline: AR/VR, 30Mbps (aggregated data rate), Dense Urban for FR1 and InH for FR2.

+Companies are also encouraged to evaluate at least, other baseline scenarios/configurations/parameters.

+In addition, evaluation of optional scenarios/configurations/parameters is up to company.